evanwill/_drafts/_notes/xml-xslt.md

 I don't work with XML a lot, so I don't want to pay for Oxygen nor learn how to use it, but occasionally I have to process some XML using XSLT.
 So here are some options...
+(p.s. my favorite is to avoid the XSLT by parsing the XML with Ruby, then just outputting using Ruby instead)

 ## xsltproc